oldgaffers/oldgaffers.github.io/editors.md

 - Cooperation with organisations who could assist with the development of the register by supply of information and effort.

 ## Publicity
-- Dialogue with magazines, clubs and organisations with a view to establishing the reputation of the register as the only such source in the world.
+- Engage with magazines, clubs and organisations to enhance the prominence and reputation of the OGA.

 If this sounds like a lot of work, it is.
 But it's extremely rewarding and we'd love to have help.